 - And make sure you add a sprig or two of fresh dill to your jars

 For pickling, preparation is key!
-I would suggest cutting your vegetables before hand, and getting them ready in the jars with all of the spices.
+I would suggest cutting your vegetables beforehand, and getting them ready in the jars with all of the spices.
 There really are no boundaries when it comes to pickling things.
 Be adventurous!
-When I made pickles at home with my roommate, we decided to pickle cucumbers, carrots, red peppers, string beans, corn, cauliflower, beets, and jalapeños.
+When I made pickles at home, I decided to pickle cucumbers, carrots, red peppers, string beans, corn, cauliflower, beets, and jalapeños.
 For the beets and carrots, we threw them in the brine on the stove for a minute, just to soften them up a little bit.
 I would recommend this for any tougher vegetables or fruits!